Axiverse Lampposts: Field ranges and couplings

 On the other hand, the GS process ensures that $[\bm r_i^T \bm A]_j = 0$ for $j>i$, since the $i$th GS basis vector is determined only by those vectors with lower rank.
 Therefore, in the hierarchical limit where the GS basis coincides exactly with the mass basis, the axions lighter than the QCD axion have exactly zero coupling~\cite{Agrawal:2022lsp,Gendler:2023kjt}:

 We can account for finite hierarchy corrections to the light-ALP QCD coupling by computing the first order correction to the mass basis away from the GS basis.
 Because of the hierarchical nature of the GS procedure, the corrections to the $i$th axion direction will be principally controlled by the $i+1$th axion.
-Therefore, consider the following two-axion theory, which we have put into the GS basis:
+Therefore, consider the following two-axion theory in the GS basis:

 Then, at leading order in the hierarchy $\Lambda_{i+1}/\Lambda_i$, the mass basis is: